DSI-FDI/stream-app/src/report.md

 \pagebreak

-Our last major innovation is the categories system, which provides the users with an easy and intuitive way of managing their past broadcasts.
+Our last major innovation is the categories system, which provides the users an easy and intuitive way of managing their past broadcasts.

 ![Manage your past streams with the categories system](img/categories_view.jpeg){height=50%}